Angeles City Science High School: History

 Formerly known as the Angeles City National High School - Special Science Class, the school has been chosen as one of the 110 Science and Technology High Schools in the Philippines.
-The school currently has 16 classrooms, a computer laboratory, a covered court, a math laboratory, a research laboratory, a science laboratory and a library.
+The school currently has 16 classrooms (6 sections ranging from Grades 7-12), a computer laboratory, a covered court, a math laboratory, a research laboratory, a science laboratory and a library.
 With the new DepEd K-12 Curriculum, the school started to offer only Science, Technology, Engineering and Mathematics (STEM) Strand in 2016.

 As of February 2019, the school has two school heads in-charge of Junior High School department and Senior High School department.

 Achievements

 The Special Science Class (SSC) was one of the schools to bag the UP-Pautakan Oblation Trophy after winning three years in a row.
 The Academic Team were winners in the Philips Mind Challenge of 2001 and the Sharp Minds Challenge in 2006.
 The school produces victors in DepEd sponsored competitions such as press conferences, science and math festivals, the Metrobank MTAP Challenge, and many others.
 It also stands out in invitational contests hosted by the schools in the city.

 In 2005, the school ranked 7th, among the 500 schools in the Regional Schools Press Conference.
 It also ranked second in the English regional achievement test among the seventeen divisions comprising Region III.

 In 2017 and 2018, the school started competing in International Research Competitions led by the school coach: Mrs. Lolita Bautista.
 The school won almost 7 awards as of June 1, 2018.

+The school also achieved notable successes in 2020.
+At the National Schools Press Conference held in Tuguegarao, Cagayan on March 9–13, the ACSci-SHS team excelled in English Radio Broadcasting.
+The team secured several top placements, including 1st Place in Best Technical Application and 1st Place in Best Infomercial.
+They achieved 2nd Place in Best News Anchor and 3rd Place in Best News Presenter, and placed 6th in Best Script.
+The English Radio Broadcasting team was coached by Mrs. Princess Sangalang.

+In Filipino TV Broadcasting, the ACSci-SHS team also performed remarkably well.
+They achieved 4th Place in TV Best News Production and won 1st Place in Best TV News Anchor.
+The team also placed 5th in Best Developmental Communication, 4th in Best TV News Reporter, and 3rd in Best TV Technical Application.
+The Filipino TV Broadcasting team was coached by Dr. Nestor De Guzman.